 A good alternative if you don’t need your car while in the city centre, is to leave your car at the free Park&Ride lot at Harlem Spaarnwoude train station (next to IKEA).
 Trains travel to Haarlem Centraal Station every 15 minutes from here and it’s only a single stop away.
 We do advise you not to leave any valuables in plain sight in your car here though.

 Once you’ve arrived in Haarlem, navigating around is simple.
 As the city has a very compact centre, you can easily walk from one place to the next.
 Then of course, there is the favoured Dutch transport means – the bicycle.
 Bikes can be rented from several locations in Haarlem.
 Rent a Bike Haarlem has an English language website.

 For those feeling less energetic, frequent buses run around the city – and if you’re really in a hurry there are always taxis.
 The main taxi stand is outside of Haarlem’s Centraal station.
 Of course, Uber now also operates in Haarlem and surrounds too.

 Numerous car hire companies have offices in Harlem, which is great for exploring the surrounding areas, including Amsterdam and Leiden.

-Europcar staff in Haarlem are really friendly and the cars are new and clean.
-To reach Europcar Haarlem, it’s easiest to take a train to Haarlem Spaarnwoude station, cross the IKEA parking lot and walk 5 minutes to the Europcar depot, which is in Haarlem’s Waardepolder industrial park.
+Europcar Haarlem (Beynesweg 7) is easily reached by taking a train to Haarlem Spaarnwoude station.
+You then cross the IKEA parking lot and walk about 5 minutes to the Europcar depot, which is in Haarlem’s Waardepolder industrial park.